chriso/redback/README.md

 ## Tests

 The tests require a local redis instance running on `localhost:6379`.
-Note that the redis database will be flushed prior to each test invocation.
+Note that redis database #11 will be flushed prior to each run.

 ```sh
 $ npm test